Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-instance-from-api/guide.en-gb.md

 To check the current state of a node and retrieve its ID, you can consult our documentation: [OPCP Node Lifecycle](/pages/hosted_private_cloud/opcp/node-lifecycle).

-To verify the compatibility between your node and the required traits of a flavor, you can consult our documentation: [Traits & Flavor](/pages/hosted_private_cloud/opcp/traits-and-flavor).

 #### Deleting an Instance

 You can delete an instance with the following command: